shayanh/grpc-go-contracts/README.md

 conn, err := grpc.Dial(addr, grpc.WithUnaryInterceptor(serverContract.UnaryClientInterceptor()))
 ```

-A complete version of the NoteService example containing all of the source codes is available [here](examples/noteservice/).
+A complete version of the MyNote example containing all of the source codes is available [here](examples/mynote/).

 ## API Documentation